flxbe/bstruct/README.md

 # bstruct

-Create encoders and decoders for binary data using type annotations.
+Declaratively create encoders and decoders for binary data using type annotations.
 The goal is to strike a sensible balance between usability and efficiency while allowing easy fallback to Python's built-in `struct` library for maximum performance.